-In the Philippines, the use of the LSAT is a relatively new phenomenon, and thus there are not many on-the-ground LSAT preparation options.
+Unlike the US, all international LSAT administrations are nondisclosed.
+This means that students will only receive access to their LSAT score, score band, percentile rank, and writing.
+They don’t include the text or answers in the score reports.
+In the Philippines, the use of the LSAT is a relatively new phenomenon, and therefore there are not many on-the-ground LSAT preparation options there.
 However, there are still many high-quality LSAT preparation options available to LSAT takers there, including PowerScore’s Live Online LSAT courses, On Demand LSAT courses, self-study using LSAT preparation books like the LSAT Bibles, and online LSAT tutoring.
-These courses and publications will also help students preparing for the PhiLSAT and LAE.